How can I catch more fish?

 When you have decided on a location, you need to identify the best fish species to target.
 Read online fishing reports as they will tell you what is being caught in the area.
 Chatting with the local tackle store staff is another good way of finding out what people have been catching.
 Whatever fish have been active are the ones you should target!

-Click the icon below for the Fishing SA application
+Click the icon below for the Fishing SA mobile application

 5. Take the right rigs and bait for your target species